-Wayne's 1968 "The Green Berets" to such later milestones as "The Deer Hunter" and Coming Home."
-"The films," he says, lime, real the ideological conflict of the
+Wayne's 1968 "The Green Berets" to such later milestones as "The Deer Hunter" and "Coming Home."
+"The films," he says, "make real the ideological conflict of the time."

-And Walter Capps, a professor of religious studies at the University of California at Santa Barbara, brings what he calls "eyelin the events of the time" to his course, which examines "how the war affected the American sense of national identity and altered the way we look at ourselves."
+And Walter Capps, a professor of religious studies at the University of California at Santa Barbara, brings what he calls "eyewitness reporting, people alive and active in the events of the time" to his course, which examines "how the war affected the American sense of national identity and altered the way we look at ourselves."

-His eyewitnesses include "Vietnam veterans, Army nurses who served in the war, cans from Long Beach and antiwar activates."
-Once, he says, "we had a debate tious objector.
-That helped focus the issues at the last of the conditions of the else could."
+His eyewitnesses include "Vietnam veterans, Army nurses who served in the war, military strategists, Vietnamese-Americans from Long Beach and antiwar activists."
+Once, he says, "we had a debate between a combat veteran and a conscientious objector.
+That helped focus the issues as little else could."

-Capps's class, which enrolls more than students, is only one popular course lastitute's survey, 58 percent of the courses hormal enrollments" for those schools.
-(Hung says the two subjects are so interlibent.)
+Capps's class, which enrolls more than 900 students, is only one popular course among many.
+According to the Indochina Institute's survey, 58 percent of the courses on the war and the Sixties have "higher than normal enrollments" for those schools.
+(Hung says the two subjects are so interconnected, the institute does not separate them.)
 Only a small number of them, 6 percent, have lower than normal enrollments.

-Dorothy Brown's seminar at Georgelevel students, and she has had to turn away

-each year attracts at least 8 percent of the
+Dorothy Brown's seminar at Georgetown, for example, is limited to 18 upperlevel students, and she has had to turn away as many as 125 per semester.
+Dunn's class each year attracts at least 8 percent of the student body at Converse, a women's college of 700.

-lege of 700.

-University of New Jersey, political scientist course that failed to make that year's published list of courses but still attracted more than 65 students during the first three days of enrollment.
+Two years ago, at Rutgers, the State University of New Jersey, political scientist Michael Shafer introduced a Vietnam course that failed to make that year's published list of courses but still attracted more than 65 students during the first three days of enrollment.
 At Bates College in Lewiston, Maine, a Sixties course taught by a team of four professors, including historian Steven Hochstadt, has 92 students at a school where most classes tend to be far smaller.
 Says Hung, "At some schools, there will be three or four Vietnam erarelated courses, one taught in the English department, another in history, another elsewhere."